mcalves-stack/mcalves-stack/README.md

 - 👀 I’m interested in learn advanced technologies, and always keep learning more about technologies.
 - 🌱 I’m currently learning Nodejs, React, Next
 - 💞️ I’m looking to collaborate together with the community, collaborate on open source projects.
-- 📫 How to reach me - E-mail: teus.alves.sp@gmail.com
+- 📫 How to reach me - e-mail: teus.alves.sp@gmail.com

 <!---
 mcalves-stack/mcalves-stack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.